Can I play Powerball by mail?

 Is it possible to receive my prizes by mail?

-Most states do actually allow you to claim prizes by mail.
+Most states do allow you to claim prizes by mail.
 For more information and details, please contact your state lottery.

 What does the Power Play Multiplier do?